What Are Bulkheads in Construction? Comprehensive Guide and Insights

 Are there any regulations or codes governing the installation of bulkheads?

-Local building codes and regulations typically outline specific requirements for bulkhead installation to ensure safety and compliance.
+Yes, local building codes and regulations typically outline specific requirements for bulkhead installation to ensure safety and compliance.
+Always check with your local authorities before starting any construction work.
+They may require permits, inspections, or adherence to certain standards like the International Residential Code (IRC).